huiwu2068/specter/README.md

 # specter
-A python script to download all 3GPP 5G NR specifications
+A python script to Incremental download the latest 3gpp 5G NR specifications